bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/product-options/default.md

 visible: true
 ---

-**Pagination Type**: Choose how you want the users to navigate through a multi-page list of items.
+<br>**Pagination Type**: Choose how you want the users to navigate through a multi-page list of items.
 1. Page number buttons
 2. Load more buttons
 3. Scroll to load more.